lff0305/HandWriting/README.md

 # HandWriting
-This is a app to help to create writing scripts for kids.
+This is a app to help to create writing scripts for practising English Hand-Writing for kids.
+With this program, user can generate / print PDF files with English Letters.
+Java8+ is required.